-Steak & mushroom family pie
+Steak and mushroom family pie

 Richly flavoured beef stew makes the perfect meat pie filling.
 Allow time to cook and cool the stew or you can make it the day before.

 - 250 grams button mushrooms, stalks trimmed flush, thickly sliced

 - 1 kilogram (prepared weight) lean stewing beef, cut in 2-3cm cubes

 - 1/3 cup flour

 - liquid stock